Introduction: Becoming a Friendly & Fair Teacher

 Introduction to Friendly and Fair Teaching

-With an attractive way of assessing, you motivate your students: you reward their efforts with an increasingly higher grade.
 By alternating ‘Teacher-centred education‘ with ‘Student-centred education‘, first you take the initiative and then you let your students take the initiative.
-In doing so you are a model to your students on how to relate to the world.
-(Goal FFT).
+In doing so you are a model to your students on how to relate to the world (Goal FFT).

 The core of Friendly and Fair Teaching